zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 * **healthCheckRelativeUrl**

     Specifies the relative path to the health check endpoint of your service.
     Start this URL with `/`.
-If you service has not a health check endpoint, omit this parameter.
+If your service does not have a health check endpoint, omit this parameter.

     **Example:**
     * `healthCheckRelativeUrl: /application/health`.
 This results in the URL: